mrJean1/PyGeodesy/README.rst

-Two other modules provide Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987, pp 107-109) and several functions to simplify_ or linearize a path of *LatLon* points, including implementations of the `Ramer-Douglas-Peucker`_ and `Visvalingam-Whyatt`_ algorithms and modified versions of both.
+Two other modules provide Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987, pp 107-109) and several functions to simplify_ or linearize a path of *LatLon* points, including implementations of the `Ramer-Douglas-Peucker`_, the `Visvalingam-Whyatt`_ and the `Reumann-Witkam`_ algorithm and modified versions of the former.

 All Python source code has been statically checked_ with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using Python 2.7.10